 ALLIED COPPER APPOINTS ADDITIONAL DIRECTOR AND GRANTS STOCK OPTIONS

-/EIN News/ -- Vancouver, British Columbia, Canada, Dec.
+Vancouver, British Columbia, Canada, Dec.
 19, 2022 (GLOBE NEWSWIRE) -- Allied Copper Corp.
-(TSX-V: CPR, OTCQB: CPRRF) (the “Company” or “Allied Copper”), is pleased to announce that it has appointed the Lt.
-General (ret’d) Honourable Andrew Leslie to its board of directors, effective immediately.
+CPRCPRRF (the "Company" or "Allied Copper"), is pleased to announce that it has appointed the Lt.
+General (ret'd) Honourable Andrew Leslie to its board of directors, effective immediately.

 General Andrew Leslie has been a soldier, business leader, Federal Parliamentarian, Chief Government Whip and board director with corporate, charitable and government organizations.
 His career in the Canadian Armed Forces culminated as the Commander/CEO of the Canadian Army for four years during the latest Afghan War, where he was responsible for the leadership of 60,000 people, their equipment, training, a multi billion-dollar budget and related equipment programs.